turbot/powerpipe-docs/docs/reference/cli/dashboard.md

 ---

 ## powerpipe dashboard run
-Run a dashboard from the current mod or its direct dependents or from a Powerpipe server instance.
+Run a dashboard from the current mod or its direct dependents.

 ### Arguments

 | Flag | Description
 |-|-
 | `--arg string=string`           | Specify the value for a dashboard input.
 Multiple `--arg` arguments may be passed.
-|  `--pipes-host`                 | Sets the Turbot Pipes host used when connecting to Turbot Pipes workspaces.
-See  [PIPES_HOST](/docs/reference/env-vars/pipes_host) for details.
-|  `--pipes-token`                | Sets the Turbot Pipes authentication token used when connecting to Turbot Pipes workspaces.
-See  [PIPES_TOKEN](/docs/reference/env-vars/pipes_token) for details.
+|  `--database`         | Sets the [database that Powerpipe will connect to](/docs/run#selecting-a-database).
+This defaults to the local Steampipe database, but can be any PostgreSQL, MySQL, DuckDB, or SQLite database.
+See [POWERPIPE_DATABASE](/docs/reference/env-vars/powerpipe_database) for details.
 |  `--export string`              | Export dashboard output to a file.
 You may export multiple output formats for a single dashboard run by entering multiple `--export` arguments.
 If a file path is specified as an argument, its type will be inferred by the suffix.
 Supported export formats are `none`, `sps` (`snapshot`)
 |  `--input`                      | Enable/Disable interactive prompts for missing variables.
 To disable prompts and fail on missing variables, use  `--input=false`.
 This is useful when running from scripts. (default `true`)
 |  `--max-parallel int`           | Set the maximum number of database connections to open.
 When running dashboards, Powerpipe will attempt to run up to this many dashboards in parallel.
 See the `POWERPIPE_MAX_PARALLEL` environment variable documentation for details. (default `10`)
 |  `--mod-install`                | Specify whether to install mod dependencies before running the dashboard (default `true`)
 |  `--output string`              | Select the console output format.
 Defaults to text.
 Possible values are `none`, `sps` (`snapshot`)
+|  `--pipes-host`                 | Sets the Turbot Pipes host used when connecting to Turbot Pipes workspaces.
+See  [PIPES_HOST](/docs/reference/env-vars/pipes_host) for details.
+|  `--pipes-token`                | Sets the Turbot Pipes authentication token used when connecting to Turbot Pipes workspaces.
+See  [PIPES_TOKEN](/docs/reference/env-vars/pipes_token) for details.
 |  `--progress`                   | Enable or disable progress information.
 By default, progress information is shown - set  `--progress=false` to hide the progress bar.
 |  `--query-timeout int`          | The query timeout, in seconds.
 The default is `240`.
 |  `--search-path strings`        | Set a comma-separated list of connections to use as a custom search path for the dashboard run.